The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: Mathematical development of a Boltzmann equation with functionals

 In the Gibbsian picture, however, $f(x,p)$ is itself {\em unknown}, and only estimated via a coarse-graining.
 Hence the RHS of \eqref{vlasov2} can be dominated by redundancies so as to be qualitatively {\em very} different equation from \eqref{vlasov2}, even for small $\sigma_f$, ie narrow distributions in functional space.
 In other words, if only the Boltzmann term or the Vlasov term are present one assumes that as the Boltzmann functional converges to a $\delta$-functional,ie a function, the equation of motion for it converges to a Boltzmann or Vlasov equation.
 But if both terms are included, the redundancy in the difference spoils this convergence.

 Physically, the manifestation of this is that the RHS of eq \ref{vlasov} vanishes in just two cases, free streaming and ideal hydrodynamics.
-However, for eq \ref{vlasov2} there is a wealth of situations, parametrized by Eq. \ref{equivalence} where the system flow looks isentropic.
+This is because $\sigma_f \rightarrow 0$ and all dependence of it on $x,p$ is irrelevant.
+However, for eq \ref{vlasov2} there is a wealth of situations, parametrized by Eq. \ref{equivalence} where the system flow looks isentropic because $\sigma_f$ will be a complicated (perhaps fractal/non-integrable) function of $x,p$ which means many pairs $\ensemble{f(x,p),f'(x',p')}$ exist whose difference is ``small'' with respect to it.
 In other words, there will be many configurations where the system will look like an ideal fluid, along the lines of \cite{bdnk}.
 This is shown schematically in \figref{figvlasov}

-What happens is that close to the local equilibrium limit we do not know if the volume cell is being moved by {\em microscopic pressure} (described by a Boltzmann type equation) and a {\em macroscopic force} (described by a Vlasov term).
-The set of configurations where a pressure gradient is exchanged for a force corresponds exactly to the set of configurations where $\mathcal{V}[f]$ does not change.
+What happens is that close to the local equilibrium limit we do not know if the volume cell is being moved by {\em microscopic pressure} (described by a Boltzmann type equation) or rather by a {\em macroscopic force} (described by a Vlasov term).
+The set of configurations where a pressure gradient is exchanged for a force corresponds exactly to the set of configurations where the difference between the two sides of \eqref{vlasov2} does not change.
 In a Gibbsian picture, therefore, all such $f$ need to be counted in the entropy which generally results in differences w.r.t. the Boltzmannian entropy \cite{jaynes}.

 At the classical level, it has long been known \cite{villani} that the Boltzmann term can function as a ``counter-term'' cutting off the effect of short-range instabilities of the Vlasov term.
 At the quantum level this picture is indeed confirmed by the fact that the Boltzmann term describes ``microscopic'' and the Vlasov term ``macroscopic'' DoFs.
-The set of transformations leaving the RHS of eq. \ref{vlasov2} invariant can be thought of as defining a ``Wilsonian'' flow across the space of $f(...)$ which are part of the same Gibbsian ensemble.
+The set of transformations leaving the RHS of eq. \ref{vlasov2} invariant can be thought of as defining a ``Gauge orbit'' across the space of $f(...)$ which are part of the same ``Gibbsian'' ensemble.
+Gibbsian here would mean that the observer has at their disposal an ensemble $\ensemble{x,p}$, allowing them to infer a $\ave{f(x,p)}$ and it's uncertinity $\delta f(x,p)$, the latter related to a some scale defined by the coarse-graining in the distribution of $\ensemble{x,p}$).
+Different functions in $\ave{f(x,p)} \pm \delta f(x,p)$ will have different Boltzmann and Vlasov terms but the same RHS of \eqref{vlasov2}.
+Note that the above argument needs to be updated with spin and vortical susceptibility if non-conservative fields, such as magnetic fields \cite{magnetic}, are considered (the Gauge-like ambiguity would be if angular momentum is exchanged via vortical motion augmented with spin-orbit coupling or magnetic fields)

 Quantitatively, these redundancies should ensure that the system is indistinguishable from local equilibrium in a much wider array of circumstances than a purely Boltzmann description would suggest.
 As there is no small parameter in the functional expansion around the average $f(x,p)$, an analytical quantification of this statement is non-trivial.
 However, the universality of random matrix theory could provide a quantitative validation of this point if causality is neglected.